Raphael2b3/soccerRobotFramework/readme.md

 #### Init Method

 Function to call after the Agent is created.
 But before the Agents Event threads (main and event listener) are started.
+This method is called synchronously.
+So time consuming operations will slow down the agent creation process.

 #### Main Method

 Be aware that the main method is called in another thread, that can take some time to start.
+This method is called asynchronously.
+So you can do time consuming operations here without blocking the Agent creation.

+You probably want to add breakpoints to the main method, such as `boost::this_thread::interruption_point();`.
+So you can cancel the thread if you want to stop the Agent.
+You need to do this when you use a infinite loop in the main method.
+Otherwise the Agent will not be disposed.
+         `
 #### Custom Methods

 ### Singleton or Multiton